thebigsleepjoe/TTT-Bots-2/README.md

 Note that this list is far from comprehensive, and only serves to give you a rough list in order of priority.

 Prior to release:
-- Cleanup the codebase.
-I don't want any significant amount of technical debt on release.
 - Place a health station if is detective
 - Allow bots to heal from health stations
 - Have bots be able to emulate using the DNA scanner